By Sunil Kishen, VP Sales and Partnerships, Aviatrix Systems Inc.

 Site-to-cloud or branch office peering

-Branch office or site-to-cloud peering enables enterprise sites or branch offices to connect to GCP via IPsec connections over the internet.
+Branch office or site-to-cloud peering enables enterprise sites or branch offices to connect to Google Cloud via IPsec connections over the internet.
 Aviatrix gateway is a highly scalable multi-function network services gateway that can support hundreds of IPsec connections from enterprise site or branch offices.
-Aviatrix gateways also support Source and Destination NAT functions (SNAT/DNAT), to overcome overlapping IP problems and other complex IP scenarios between GCP and your sites.
+Aviatrix gateways also support Source and Destination NAT functions (SNAT/DNAT), to overcome overlapping IP problems and other complex IP scenarios between Google Cloud and your sites.

 Highlights of Aviatrix branch office-to-cloud peering